Raise your hand if you just “know” you’ll fail at Intuitive Eating. Maybe you’ve already had that experience.

 In reality, assessing your hunger is just one piece of the process.
 You are allowed to eat even if you aren’t physically hungry.
 Because you’re a grownup, and that’s part of the grownup deal.

 The same rigidity can be applied to the question of when to stop eating: What happens if you don’t stop eating when you’re full?
 If you typically weigh or measure your food portions, it can be tricky to identify bodily cues of fullness.
 This is a great topic to approach with curiosity, not judgment.
 If you believe you must stop eating when full, what happens if you don’t actually end the meal then?
 Too often, it whips up feelings of failure.
 Again, a black and white attitude can make you keep eating even more than you would have, even if you didn’t stop eating when you started to feel comfortably full.

 There is no magical level of fullness where you must/should/ought to stop.
 Even the most experienced intuitive eaters overeat sometimes.

 Step 2.
 Try to use Intuitive Eating as a method for weight loss.

 I know, I know.
 Intuitive Eating (even if it’s called a different name) is often sold as a method of weight loss.
 However, this is a serious misinterpretation!
 Yes, some studies show that people who eat intuitively tend to have a lower body mass index.
-However, Intuitive Eating is all about your beliefs, attitudes, and behaviors around food.
-Weight loss may or may not be an outcome.
+However, Intuitive Eating does NOT have a goal of weight loss.
+It is all about your beliefs, attitudes, and behaviors around food.

 Whenever you see weight loss as an expected outcome of Intuitive Eating, it means the principles have been hijacked.
 If this bootleg version of Intuitive Eating were a tangible good, it’d be the counterfeit Louis Vuitton handbag sold out of a car trunk for pennies on the dollar.
 It may look good superficially, but there is no lasting quality beneath the façade.